6 Eco-friendly Hotels in Southeast Asia | DirectAsia Insurance

 What to expect: Nature is the richest in providing you luxury and it reflects through the food and surroundings.
 Take part in green activities on your holiday such as gardening, vegetable picking, and even tree-planting.
 Or, if you’re feeling super adventurous, you can go for a hike by the nearby waterfall!

 Price per night: Rooms start from SGD60 inclusive of 3 gourmet meals, afternoon coffee & tea, snacks, and regularly scheduled farm & nature activities.
+The Lodges host summer camps for kids 10-15, and can handle corporate/ custom gatherings of up to 35 guests.

 4. The Yard Hostel – Thailand